Drake Batherson

-Drake Batherson (born April 27, 1998) is an American-born Canadian professional ice hockey right winger currently playing for the Ottawa Senators of the National Hockey League.
-He was drafted by the Ottawa Senators in the fourth round, 121st overall of the 2017 NHL draft.
+Drake Batherson (born April 27, 1998) is an American-born Canadian professional ice hockey player who is a right winger for the Ottawa Senators of the National Hockey League (NHL).
+He was drafted by the Ottawa Senators in the fourth round, 121st overall, of the 2017 NHL entry draft.

 Playing career

 Junior

 Following the 2014–15 season with the Valley Wildcats, Batherson was selected in the sixth round, 97th overall by the Cape Breton Screaming Eagles in the 2015 Quebec Major Junior Hockey League (QMJHL) Entry Draft.
 Batherson split the 2015–16 season between the Wildcats and Screaming Eagles.
 Leading into the 2017 NHL Entry Draft, Batherson was ranked 117th among North American skaters by the NHL Central Scouting Services; He was considered undersized and was selected in the fourth round, 121st overall by the Ottawa Senators.

 On October 3, 2017, the Senators signed Batherson to a three-year, entry-level contract.
 He returned to major junior for the 2017–18 season, splitting the year between the Screaming Eagles and the Blainville-Boisbriand Armada.
 The Armada won the league title as best overall regular season team and went to the playoff final before being defeated by the Acadie-Bathurst Titan.
 Batherson led the QMJHL in points during the 2018 playoffs, scoring 13 goals and adding 20 assists.